alexarje/sensing/book/week1.md

 - **Behavior**: How music influences actions, such as movement, performance, and social interaction.
 - **Emotion**: The study of how music evokes feelings and moods, and its role in emotional regulation and expression.

 These principles help us understand the universal and individual ways in which music impacts human experience, providing insights into both the psychological and cultural dimensions of music.
+In this course, we will primarily investigate perception, but also touch briefly upon cognition and behavior.

+Music psychology is a thriving field internationally.
+Given its interdisciplinary nature, researchers are typically working in either musicology or psychology departments, which also often "skews" the research in one or the other direction.
+Researchers more on the musicology side tend to be more focused on real-world musical experiences, what is often termed "ecological validity" and using (more) qualitative methods.
+Researchers more on the psychology side typically work more on controlled experiments and using quantitative methods.

+While many researchers in music psychology may often feel "alone" in their respective departments, there are a few larger and specialized departments or research centers that focus on music psychology specifically.
+In these institutions, one can often see the width of the field, covering many different theoretical and methodological perspectives.

+For those interested, there are numerous international communities, conferences and journals for music psychology.
+These conferences provide excellent opportunities for networking, collaboration, and staying updated on the latest research.

 <details>
 <summary>Conferences and Communities in Music Psychology</summary>